ADOPT Funding for on-farm innovation

 Defra

-1. A small Support Grant to access professional assistance from an industry expert to help develop an application to the Full ADOPT Grant.
-These small Support Grants are intended for applicants who are less familiar with Innovate UK systems.
-You do not have to apply for a Support Grant in order to apply for a Full Grant.
-The next round opens 15th Janaury 2026.
+Facilitator Support Grant: a small grant to access professional help from an industry expert to support you in making an application for the Full ADOPT Grant.
+Designed to support applicants who are less familiar with Innovate UK systems. *You do not need to apply for a Support Grant to apply for a Full Grant.

-Innovate UK Business Connect will be hosting the ADOPT Project Facilitator database.
-This will include the names of individuals who can help farmers turn ideas into a potential funding opportunity and support in the application submission for ADOPT.
-Farmers, growers and foresters will be able to request a list of registered facilitators from Innovate UK Business Connect.
+Innovate UK Business Connect will host the ADOPT Project Facilitator database, listing individuals who can help farmers develop ideas and support ADOPT applications.
+Farmers, growers and foresters can request this list directly from Innovate UK Business Connect.

-Innovate UK have put together a helpful FAQ guide which you can find here.
+Innovate UK have put together a helpful FAQ guide.

 What will be funded

-Your project must have the potential to significantly improve agriculture, horticulture, and/or agro-forestry in one or more of the following areas:
+Projects must significantly improve agriculture, horticulture, and/or agro-forestry in one or more of the following areas:

 • productivity